Board of Directors

 Over the course of his 31-year career in education, Dan held positions of increased responsibility within the Monterey Peninsula Unified School District.
 He began teaching in 1985, and came to Monterey High School in 1990.
 Dan was named Principal in 2000.
 Seven years later, he moved to the District office and in 2016 he retired as the Associate Superintendent of Business Services.

 Dan has two children and is married to Sharon Albert, an administrator for the Salinas Union High School District and an active community member in her own right.

-Elaine Herrmann - Vice President
+Elaine Herrmann - secretary

 Elaine Herrmann, RN, MPH, has years of nursing experience in hospitals and home health care.
 She has produced and hosted a public affairs television program, established the first hospital-based cancer registry along central California coast and also helped create the first two-county comprehensive cancer registry.
 She is a past president of local American Cancer Society and a past board member of the local UNA.